lets-go-app-pub/Lets_Go_Activity_Setup/README.md

-# SetIconsActivitiesAndCategoriesLetsGo
-Written in Android Studio using Kotlin.

-Sets categories, activities and icons for Let's Go app.
-It is used to initialize things inside the server.
+A small supplemental Android app that will setup the default categories, activities and icons on the server.
+If more specific changes need to be made, the Lets_Go_Interface should be used instead.